Error-331/code_tests/docs/bible/links.md

 The Universal Call - October 30 (Anyone can be saved because He is able to save anyone who humbles himself and calls upon His name);

 Rebellious Children - October 31 (Father, I cry out for blind and lost sinners);

+What We Ought to Say - November 1 (We ought to speak also);